Revolution825/WebDev_Project_2024/README.md

 3. Amend Customer Details
 4. Lodgements

+(features developed by Stuart Rossiter)

+1. Add a Current Account
+2. Delete a Current Account
+3. Amend/View a Current Account
+4. Withdraw Cash

 Created using HTML, CSS, Javascript, PHP and MySQL

 See project manual and other documentation for more info